Five of Pentacles

 Patience and faith are often your two most reliable assets!

-This is one of the biggest spiritual cards in the deck, and although it brings bad news in material terms, it also brings a message that you need to hear.
+This is one of the biggest spiritual cards in the deck.
+Although it brings bad news in material terms, it also brings a message that you need to hear.

-You may be going through a tough time at the moment, and losing financial security, but instead dwell towards what you have rather than what you are losing, because your solution lies there.
-Help and support, close communication within relationships and perhaps even a change of lifestyle that requires less.
+You may be going through a tough time at the moment, and losing financial security.
+Instead, dwell on what you have rather than on what you are losing, because your solution lies there.
+Help and support, close communication within relationships, and perhaps even a change of lifestyle that requires less.

 The problems will be short-lived, but if you do everything right, the positive repercussions and understanding you gain may last a lifetime.